 It is not enough that the text on your website is relevant and well written.
 It also needs to be easy to read and understand.
-We're incredibly impatient when we use the internet - and the vast majority of people skim rather than read when they browse.
+We're incredibly impatient when we use the internet - and the vast majority of people skim rather than read when they're browsing.

-This makes the text easier to read for your visitors - and helps search engines find their way around your website, so it can receive relevant traffic.
+This makes the text easier to read for your visitors - and helps search engines in particular to find their way around your website, so that it can receive relevant traffic.

-Relevant text is an important part of on-page SEO - but so are relevant images.
-Indeed, images with a clear connection to the content give your SEO an extra push in the right direction.
+Text content is an important part of on-page SEO, but so are relevant images.
+The fact that there is a link between content and images gives your SEO an extra push in the right direction.

-SERP is an abbreviation for Search Engine Results Page.
-A SERP is where on Google potential customers can see your website and/or relevant subpages - or in other words: the search result.
+SERP is an abbreviation for Search Engine Result Page.
+A SERP on Google is where potential customers can see your website and/or relevant subpages - or in other words: the search result.

 By default, Google always displays 3 elements in a SERP:

-The page title describes your website and tells both Google and the Google user what the page is about.
-Therefore, it is important that it is short and to the point, and that it contains the keyword(s) that are the focus of the page.
+The page title describes your website and tells both Google and potential customers what the page is about.
+Therefore, it is important that it is short and to the point, and that it contains the keyword(s) you want to rank for.

 The URL is first and foremost the address of a page.
 But it also serves three other functions.